Sciss/ScalaOSC/README.md

 ScalaOSC is an OpenSoundControl (OSC) library for the Scala programming language.
 It is (C)opyright 2008&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
 ScalaOSC is released under the [GNU Lesser General Public License](https://git.iem.at/sciss/ScalaOSC/raw/main/LICENSE) v2.1+ and comes with absolutely no warranties.
-To contact the author, send an e-mail to `contact at sciss.de`
+To contact the author, send an e-mail to `contact at sciss.de`.

 Please consider supporting this project through Liberapay (see badge above) – thank you!

 ## requirements / installation

-ScalaOSC builds against Scala 2.13, 2.12 using sbt.
+ScalaOSC builds with sbt against Scala 2.13, 2.12, Dotty (JVM).
 The last version to support Scala 2.11 was 1.2.0.

 To link to ScalaOSC:

     libraryDependencies += "de.sciss" %% "scalaosc" % v

 The current version `v` is `"1.2.2"`

+__N.B.:__ A version is published for Scala 2.13 on Scala.js, but due to type-safety issues it does not maintain the contract of the library under JVM.
+The artefact is published solely for the purpose of experimenting with Scala.js.
+To make ScalaOSC work correctly under Scala.js, a major rewrite will be necessary.
+You can use ScalaOSC under Scala.js, but numeric arguments may be misleadingly encoded; for example the floating-point number `1.0f` passed to `osc.Message` will be encoded with an integer `'i'` type-tag instead of the expected float `'f'` type-tag.

 ## contributing